Class 2 (Barn Owls) 2025 - 2026

 Our staff

-Mrs Heald is our class teacher and Mrs Worthington, Mr Jones and Mrs Sherlock are supporting our learning.
+Mrs Heald is our class teacher with Mrs Sherlock and Miss Helm supporting our learning.

 The following information tells you a little more about the coming term in Barn Owls and your child's learning.
 However, if you have any queries or questions please don't hesitate to contact me.